LearningLocker/docs/src/guides-custom-installation.md

 ## Setup

-The Learning Locker application is divided into two logically seperate codebases, each of which can be configured to talk to the same Mongo and Redis instances.
+The Learning Locker application is divided into two logically separate codebases, each of which can be configured to talk to the same Mongo and Redis instances.

 Each codebase requires that it is downloaded, built and configured before it can be run.
 This guide will aim to guide you through manually installing and running a full Learning Locker v2 stack.